Daag (1952 film): Plot

 Shankar (Dilip Kumar) and his mother live a life of poverty.
 To earn money, he makes and sells mud toys.
 Being the lone breadwinner of the family, he is unable to meet the needs.
 His debt starts rising steadily when he gets addicted to alcohol.
 He is attracted to Parvati (Nimmi), a poor neighbour who lives with her stepbrother Jagat Narayan, his wife and their daughter Pushpa (Usha Kiran).
 After an argument with his mother, Shankar leaves for the city, manages to give up drinking and earns a lot of money.
 He then returns home and pays off his mortgage.
 With new confidence, he proposes to marry Parvati.
 But he is then told that Parvati's marriage has been arranged elsewhere.
 Broken, he starts drinking again, and his mother also dies at this stage.
 He starts drinking heavily and starts walking on the path of self-destruction.
 The only thing which can save his life is Parvati's love.
 But her parents are an obstacle as they believe that the alcoholic Shankar can never become a good man in life.
 In a dramatic turn of events, however, Jagat Narayan agrees to get Parvati married to him.
-Shankar again manages to quit the drinking habit and the film finally finishes with a happy ending.
+Shankar again manages to quit the drinking habit and the film finally concludes with a happy ending.